-Finally, the required inventory information for Federally-owned property has been updated for consistency with 2 CFR § 200.313.

-- Payments, Term and Condition No. 12.
-Coverage on recipient requests for payment has been updated to emphasize the requirements in 2 CFR § 200.305 regarding timing of payments. - Project Reporting Requirements, Term and Condition No. 14.
-Language addressing significant developments that occur between project reporting due dates has been added.
-Guidance on the Foreign Financial Disclosure Report is available in Term and Condition No. 57.
+- Participant Support Costs, Term and Condition No. 9.
+The term and condition has been updated to incorporate the revised definition of participant support costs specified in 2 CFR § 200.1. - Payments, Term and Condition No. 14.
+Coverage on recipient requests for payment has been updated to emphasize the requirements in 2 CFR § 200.305 regarding timing of payments.

-In addition, the OMB designated integrity and performance system has changed from the Federal Awardee Performance and Integrity Information System to SAM.gov.

-- Expenditure Reports, Term and Condition No. 15.
-A footnote has been added regarding the timeframe for completing final payment requests when all funds on an award will be canceling at the end of the Federal fiscal year. - Reporting Subawards and Executive Compensation, Term and Condition No. 19.
-This term and condition has been updated to incorporate the revised award term from Appendix A to Part 170. - System for Award Management (SAM.gov) and Universal Identifier Requirements, Term and Condition No. 20.
-This term and condition has been updated to incorporate the revised award term from Appendix A to Part 25. - Copyrighted Material, Term and Condition No. 25.
-The term "nontransferable" has been deleted and the royalty-free license rights language has been updated for consistency with the revised 2 CFR part 200. - Program Income, Term and Condition No. 27.
-The full definition of program income from 2 CFR § 200.1 has been incorporated for greater transparency. - Intangible Property, Term and Condition No. 29.
-Links to the National Institute of Standards and Technology (NIST) Bayh-Dole Regulations for Federal Funding Inventions and the current Interagency Domestic Manufacturing Waiver Form have been added to this term and condition. - Audit and Records, Term and Condition No. 31.
-Language has been added from 2 CFR § 200.337 regarding right of access to records of the recipient and subrecipient pertinent to the Federal award. - Termination and Enforcement, Term and Condition No. 33.
-This term and condition has been updated for consistency with the suspension and termination requirements contained in the revised 2 CFR part 200. - Non-Discrimination Statutes, Term and Condition No. 35.
+- Project Reporting Requirements, Term and Condition No. 15.
+Language that addresses significant developments that occur has been added.
+In addition, the OMB designated integrity and performance system has changed from the Federal Awardee Performance and Integrity Information System to SAM.gov. - Expenditure Reports, Term and Condition No. 16.
+A footnote has been added regarding the timeframe for completing final payment requests when all funds on an award will be canceling at the end of the Federal fiscal year. - Reporting Subawards and Executive Compensation, Term and Condition No. 20.
+This term and condition has been updated to incorporate the revised award term from Appendix A to Part 170. - System for Award Management (SAM.gov) and Universal Identifier Requirements, Term and Condition No. 21.
+This term and condition has been updated to incorporate the revised award term from Appendix A to Part 25. - Copyrighted Material, Term and Condition No. 24.
+The term "nontransferable" has been deleted and the royalty-free license rights language has been updated for consistency with the revised 2 CFR part 200. - Intangible Property, Term and Condition No. 27.
+Links to the National Institute of Standards and Technology (NIST) Bayh-Dole Regulations for Federal Funding Inventions and the current Interagency Domestic Manufacturing Waiver Form have been added to this term and condition. - Audit and Records, Term and Condition No. 28 Language has been added from 2 CFR § 200.337 regarding right of access to records of the recipient and subrecipient pertinent to the Federal award. - Termination and Enforcement, Term and Condition No. 30.
+This term and condition has been updated for consistency with the suspension and termination requirements contained in the revised 2 CFR part 200. - Non-Discrimination Statutes, Term and Condition No. 33.
 A reference to Executive Order (E.O.)
 14096, Revitalizing Our Nation's Commitment to Environmental Justice for All, has been added.
 In addition, the full title of E.O.
-13166 has been included.
+13166 has been included. - Whistleblower Protection, Term and Condition No. 41.
+Information on the overall requirements and applicability of 41 U.S.C. § 4712 has been incorporated for greater transparency. - Build America, Buy America, Term and Condition No. 43.
+Updates have been made to this term and condition for consistency with 2 CFR part 184.